near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/optimization.md

 ## Trust Mode

-The default trust model of BWE is to encourage risk-free composability by sandboxing all embedded BWE components by default.
+The default trust model of RoC is to encourage risk-free composability by sandboxing all embedded RoC components by default.
 There are cases where this might not be necessary, such as:
 - embedding your own components
 - embedding components from other developers you trust
 - embedding components you have audited for malicious behavior and are locked to a specific version